EMDR Therapy in San Antonio and Across Texas

 • Old memories that still feel vivid, intrusive, or unresolved

-• Knowing logically that you’re safe now—but not feeling it in your body
+• Knowing logically that you’re safe, but your body doesn’t feel it

 What Is EMDR Therapy?

-Rather than spending sessions retelling every detail, EMDR uses bilateral stimulation, such as guided eye movements or tapping, to help your brain do what it naturally knows how to do: heal, organize, and integrate.
+Rather than retelling every detail repeatedly, EMDR uses bilateral stimulation such as guided eye movements or gentle taps to help your brain do what it naturally knows how to do: heal, organize, and integrate.

-Over time, memories lose their emotional charge.
-Triggers soften.
-And the story you carry about yourself begins to change.
+Over time, memories lose their emotional charge, triggers soften, and the story you carry about yourself begins to shift.

-EMDR is also especially helpful for deeply rooted beliefs that formed during painful or overwhelming experiences—beliefs like I’m not safe, I’m too much, I have to stay in control, or something is wrong with me.
-These beliefs can quietly drive unhealthy patterns in relationships, work, and self-care.
-As memories are reprocessed, these beliefs often loosen their grip, making room for more balanced, self-compassionate ways of seeing yourself.
+EMDR is particularly effective for deeply rooted beliefs formed during overwhelming experiences—beliefs like I’m not safe, I have to stay in control, or something is wrong with me.
+These can quietly drive patterns in relationships, work, and self-care.
+As memories reprocess, these beliefs often loosen, creating space for self-compassion, balance, and a stronger sense of safety.

 How EMDR Therapy Can Help You Heal

-Many clients come to EMDR feeling curious and ready for something that works differently than talk therapy alone.
-Unlike talk therapy that focuses primarily on insight and logic, EMDR works from the bottom up helping your nervous system and body process experiences in a way that leads to real, lasting change.
+Many clients come to EMDR feeling ready for something different than talk therapy alone.
+Unlike approaches that focus primarily on insight, EMDR works from the bottom up, helping your nervous system and body process experiences in a way that leads to lasting change.
 What clients notice over time isn’t erasing the past, but experiencing it differently.

 EMDR can help you: